- 16 May 2021

 A car battery is one of the absolutely essential parts of your vehicle.
 From getting the car started to keeping all the electricals operating, batteries provide the much-needed power in every vehicle.
 Therefore, every vehicle owner should know the condition of their battery, the methods of installation, maintenance, and the ways to extend the lifespan of the car battery.
 A little bit of enhanced understanding of the vehicle’s parts could save you from a roadside breakdown and the inconvenience that can cause.

 Car batteries usually last for two to five years on average.
 However, the lifespan depends on multiple factors.
 The weather, for example, is a major factor in the lifespan of batteries.
-In countries where it is very warm most of the year, car batteries can have a reduced life span due the very high under bonnet temperatures in modern vehicles.
+In countries where it is very warm most of the year, car batteries can have a reduced life span due to the very high under-bonnet temperatures in modern vehicles.

 For any type of battery, proper care and maintenance is always the way to get the highest standard of value, lifespan, and service in return.
 With that being said, here are some valuable suggestions that could help you make your car’s battery last longer –